brandonbottini/Final-Project/Offensive Report.md

 ![](Images/5.1-Word%20Press%20Scan.png)

 ### Exploitation
-TODO: Fill out the details below.
-Include screenshots where possible.
 The Red Team was able to penetrate Target 1 and retrieve the following confidential data:

 Target 1